Tunnel Vision (Justin Timberlake song): Background

-Composition and lyrics
+Composition

-"Tunnel Vision" is a mid-tempo R&B song with an EDM influence.
+"Tunnel Vision" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon, and James Fauntleroy, and produced by Timbaland, Timberlake, and Harmon.
+It is a mid-tempo R&B song with an EDM influence.
 Billboards Jason Lipshutz noted that it has an instrumentation that features "fizzing beats abetted by the producer's [Timbaland] signature ad-libs and vocal record-scratches", while according to Sobhi Youssef of Sputnikmusic the song is built on "still-existing chops with a drum heavy, syncopated backbone amidst frenetically shifting bass melodies, sweeping orchestrations, and vacuous synths that all coalesce into a fuzzed out boom-bap."
-Ryan Dombal of Pitchfork Media called the synthesizer "sinister" and, according to Slant Magazine's Eric Henderson, it has Middle Eastern tones.
+Ryan Dombal of Pitchfork called the synthesizer "sinister" and, according to Slant Magazine's Eric Henderson, it has Middle Eastern tones.
 Joey Guerra of the Houston Chronicle called the beats and vocal loops on "Tunnel Vision" reminiscent of Timbaland's past work with the late American singer Aaliyah.
 According to Sarah Dean of The Huffington Post, its beat resembles that on 50 Cent's 2007 single "Ayo Technology" (also featuring Timberlake).

 "Tunnel Vision" features "thrilling" evolutions in production and arrangement complementing Timberlake's vocals, and the song's unusual, abrupt changes unite it throughout.
 It borrows the "dark alley" rhythm of The 20/20 Experiences third track, "Don't Hold the Wall"; Timberlake sings in his lower register, with an "exciting" upward arpeggio.
 Timbaland uses the singer's voice as a "flexible instrument to enhance his tech savvy soundscape", constructing "layers of production elements into towers of sonic force".
 Lauren Martin of Fact called the song the start of Timbaland's "Bollywood influenced 'Indian Flute' era" and a tease; Timberlake's voice is redistributed, with wider range and suspense.

 The song's lyrics describe Timberlake's tunnel vision of his love interest, with several voyeuristic references.
 The singer professes his love: "I look around and everything I see is beautiful, because all I see is you."
-According to The Huffington Posts Dean, Timberlake is in happier state of mind than on his 2002 song "Cry Me a River" or his 2007 single "What Goes Around...
+According to The Huffington Posts Dean, Timberlake is in a happier state of mind than on his 2002 song "Cry Me a River" or his 2007 single "What Goes Around...
 Comes Around".
 However, his lyrics have an obsessive quality: "A million people in a crowded room, but my camera lens is only set to zoom and it all becomes so clear."
-Mellisa Maerz of Entertainment Weekly wrote that on "Tunnel Vision", Timberlake is lyrically "playing the rom-com director": "Just like a movie shoot, I’m zoomin’ in on you as we ride off into the sun."
+Mellisa Maerz of Entertainment Weekly wrote that on "Tunnel Vision", Timberlake is lyrically "playing the rom-com director": "Just like a movie shoot, I'm zoomin' in on you as we ride off into the sun."
 According to Mikael Wood of the Los Angeles Times, Timberlake uses references to "cameras and reflective surfaces" to reflect on the "changing nature of celebrity".